nehalcanadaedu-maker/soc-soar-rdp-containment-lab/README.md

 ## 1. Project Overview

-This project demonstrates an end-to-end SOC/SOAR automation workflow for detecting and responding to unauthorized Remote Desktop Protocol (RDP) logins in an Active Directory lab environment.
+This project demonstrates an end-to-end SOC/SOAR automation workflow for detecting, enriching, reviewing, and responding to unauthorized Remote Desktop Protocol (RDP) logins in an Active Directory lab environment.

-The lab simulates a real-world security operations workflow where Splunk detects a successful RDP login from an unauthorized source IP address.
-The alert is sent to Shuffle SOAR, where the source IP is enriched using AbuseIPDB threat intelligence.
-The SOC analyst then receives an approval request containing alert details, IP reputation data, MITRE ATT&CK mapping, risk assessment, and triage context.
+The lab simulates a real-world security operations workflow where Splunk detects a successful RDP login from a source IP address that is not part of the approved access list.
+The alert is forwarded to Shuffle SOAR using a webhook.
+Shuffle then enriches the source IP using AbuseIPDB threat intelligence and sends the SOC analyst an approval request containing the alert details, IP reputation data, MITRE ATT&CK mapping, risk assessment, and triage checklist.

-If the analyst approves containment, Shuffle triggers a PowerShell-based Active Directory response workflow to disable the affected user account.
-The workflow then verifies the account status and sends a final Slack notification confirming whether containment was successful.
-If the analyst does not approve containment, a no-action Slack notification is sent instead.
+If the analyst approves containment, Shuffle triggers a PowerShell-based Active Directory response workflow to disable the affected domain user account.
+After the response action runs, the workflow verifies the account status and generates a final Slack incident report confirming the containment result.

+If the analyst does not approve containment, the workflow does not perform any disruptive action.
+Instead, Shuffle generates a no-action Slack incident report showing that the event was reviewed, containment was rejected, and the alert should remain under monitoring or manual investigation.

-This project was designed to show the full SOC incident response lifecycle:
+This project was designed to demonstrate the full SOC incident response lifecycle:

-Detection → Enrichment → Analyst Approval → Containment → Verification
+Detection → Enrichment → Analyst Approval → Containment Decision → Verification → Incident Reporting

 ## 2. Project Objective

 The objective of this project was to build a realistic SOC automation workflow that goes beyond basic alerting.
-Instead of only detecting an unauthorized RDP login, the workflow enriches the alert, provides context to the analyst, requires approval before containment, performs the response action, and verifies the final result.
+Instead of only detecting an unauthorized RDP login, the workflow enriches the alert, provides useful triage context to the analyst, requires approval before containment, performs the response action when approved, verifies the result, and generates a final incident report.

+The project was designed to simulate how a SOC team can combine SIEM detection, SOAR automation, threat intelligence enrichment, analyst decision-making, and Active Directory containment in one workflow.

 The main goals were: